ValentinVigouroux/Mining-in-the-legal-Amazon/README.md

 # Mining-in-the-legal-Amazon
-In this project, I study the evolution of mine sizes in the Legal Amazon and create descriptive visualizations using Stata
+In this project, I study the evolution of mine sizes in the Legal Amazon and create descriptive visualizations using Stata.

+In order to execute the code, the users has to download the shapefile (map of Brazil) at ...